About you

 About the role

-The Operations & Administration Assistant plays an essential support role in ensuring the day-to-day operations of the Top End office run smoothly, efficiently, and in alignment with the needs of staff, programs, and community.
-The role combines administrative, logistical, and practical responsibilities, and requires good planning, organisational, and communication skills.
+The Operations & Administration Assistant plays an essential support role in ensuring the day‐to‐day operations of the Top End office run smoothly, efficiently, and in alignment with the needs of staff, programmes, and community.
+This part‐time role (20 hours per week, across 5 days) includes administrative, logistical, and practical responsibilities.
+Salary: $69,182.91 – $77,341.57 per annum (pro rata for part‐time hours) plus 12% super.

 Key Responsibilities